lcmhhhhhh/lcmTestPage/docs/en/tools/mcp-server.md

 2. Present the image data as a separate `inlineData` part.
 3. Provide a clean, user-friendly summary in the CLI, indicating that both text and an image were received.

-This enables you to build sophisticated tools that can provide rich, multi-modal context to the Gemini model.
+This enables you to build sophisticated tools that can provide rich, multi-modal context to the Vecli model.

 ## MCP Prompts as Slash Commands